MV Red Eagle (1996): Events

+On 23 July 2025 Red Eagle suffered a main engine failure and had to be brought to Southampton by tug.

 Appearances in media

 She featured in an episode of Top Gear in 2002, as part of a review of an Aston Martin.
-She is featured in the 2008 video game Ship Simulator 2008, along with one of her running mates, Red Jet 4, as a sailable ship.
+She is featured in the video game series Ship Simulator, along with one of her running mates, Red Jet 4, as a sailable ship.